CHAPTER SIX

 TOPICS

 The LSAT score and the undergraduate GPA, very likely in that order, play a very crucil role in almost all law school admissions.
-In many cases, perhaps after a curory glnace at the personal statement and letters of recommendation, the LSAT and the GPA play the only role in law school admission. in this chapter, we considered the LSAT, GRADE POINT AVERAGE, PERSONAL STATEMENT, LETTERS OF RECOMMENDATION, and some minor factors that, in most cases, are not relevant to the admission decision.
+In many cases, perhaps after a curory glnace at the personal statement and letters of recommendation, the LSAT and the GPA play the only role in law school admission.
+In this chapter, we considered the PERSONAL STATEMENT, LETTERS OF RECOMMENDATION, and some minor factors which, in most cases, are not relevant to the admission decision.
 There are cases where an impressive personal statement has moved an applicant from just under the borderline to over the borderline.

 OTHER ADMISSION FACTORS.
 At some law schools, some of the following factors may play a role in borderline cases: